batflorez/MorphoSegger/README.md

 params.f_areamin = 80;
 ```

-3. Once the settings are defined, the pipeline can be run by typing in Matlab:
+1. Once the settings are defined, the pipeline can run in Matlab by typing:

 ```
 % 1.
 Preparing files           - preprocess